2012 Year-End Tax Planning

 - The child care deduction limit of $3,000 will revert to $2,400.

 In short, now is the time to take a focused look at your financial position and future goals.
-There are additional tax-related articles to keep you informed, including Year-End Planning: Private Foundations (as well as articles on a variety of financial topics) here in our online library.
-It is always prudent to discuss important decisions with your tax advisor, and we encourage you to engage in discussions regarding your financial position and future goals on a regular basis throughout the year.
+You’ll find additional tax-related articles to keep you informed, including Year-End Planning: Private Foundations (as well as articles on a variety of additional financial topics) here in our online library.
+It is always prudent to discuss important decisions with your tax advisor, and we encourage you to engage in discussions your financial position and future goals on a regular basis throughout the year.

 Any tax advice in this communication is not intended or written by Frank, Rimerman + Co.
 LLP to be used, and cannot be used, by a client or any other person or entity for the purpose of (i) avoiding penalties that may be imposed on any taxpayer, or (ii) promoting, marketing, or recommending to another party any matters addressed herein.
 With this alert, Frank, Rimerman + Co.
 LLP is not rendering any specific advice to the reader.